AngevineCancheryPapersInXML/MaRa2/mara2_paper.md

 		[document]
 		...

-So, an end transcrip should look like this:
+So, an end transcript should look like this:

 	#PARTITION#
 	REGISTRUM IUSTITIARIORUM, LI, IND.
 II (1273) - Iustitiario Aprutii citra flumen Piscarie